 The basic privacy options

-Starting with Your Posts, you can check your default sharing setting.
+Starting with Posts, you can check your default sharing setting.
+(You'll find this under Settings > Privacy > Your Activity > Who can see future posts, if you're not going through the Privacy Checkup.)
 We recommend the Friends setting over the Public one.
 When set to Public all your posts can be seen by anyone on or off Facebook.
 Unless you're a celebrity or running a page that is used to generate interest in a business you run, you will likely want to keep your activity restricted to those you have Friended.

 The Friend setting has a few tweaks you should be aware of as well.
-By clicking on the sharing setting button, then the More Options button, you will see the Custom option.
-Click on that and you will see that you can include all your Friends, while excluding the names of certain Facebook friends you don't want seeing your updates.
+By clicking on the triple dots, the sharing setting button, then the More Options button, you will see the Custom option.
+Click on that, and you will see that you can include all your Friends while excluding the names of certain Facebook friends you don't want to see your updates.
 It is also important to note that the Friends of anyone tagged in your post or photos will be able to see that post unless you uncheck the option in this window.

 For your birthday, the sharing settings are split between the day/month and the year.
 That way your Friends can wish you happy birthday on Facebook on your special day without necessarily knowing your exact age.

 For hometown, this setting only affects what your Friends can see.
 Advertisers and others may still access this information, especially if you are using the Facebook app, which tracks your location automatically.